-Jennifer’s understanding of the intersection of policy, advocacy and media has helped establish the groups she’s worked with as leading voices in contemporary civil rights.
-She promoted the work of these organizations with news stories and TV segments in leading print, digital and broadcast media outlets including The New York Times, The Wall Street Journal, The Washington Post, Politico, MSNBC, Real Time with Bill Maher, and The Rachel Maddow Show.
+Farmer’s understanding of the intersection of politics, advocacy and media has helped the leaders and groups she has worked with standout in a crowded media landscape.
+She and the teams she has led have booked clients and colleagues in news stories and TV segments in leading print, digital and broadcast media outlets including The New York Times, The Wall Street Journal, The Washington Post, Atlanta Journal Constitution, USA Today, Politico, HuffPost, “The View,” “The Real,” CNBC, CNN’s Brooke Baldwin, the “Joe Rogan Experience,” “The Breakfast Club,” HBO’s “Real Time with Bill Maher,” MSNBC’s “AM Joy” and MSNBC’s “The Rachel Maddow Show.”